Vectorial1024/ExpressBusServices/README.md

 2. Buses do not unbunch (except when at first stop of line)
 3. Niche: can choose to allow buses self-adjust their service levels to better meet commuting demand
 4. Niche: can choose to allow minibuses (ie, buses where capacity <= 20) to depart faster when pax boarding+alighting <= 5
+5. Special extension: trams can be configured to not unbunch at non-terminus stops (Light Rail mode and True Tram mode)

 # Mod Status

 - Compatible with Transport Line Manager (implemented compatibility; TLM can work more completely)
-- Compatible with Improved Public Transport 2 (implemented compatibility; IPT2 would override things otherwise)
+- ~~Compatible with Improved Public Transport 2 (implemented compatibility; IPT2 would override things otherwise)~~
 - Mods available for this mod (yes, mod-ception):
   - Express Bus Services (IPT2 Plug-In) https://github.com/Vectorial1024/ExpressBusServices_IPT2
   - Express Bus Services (TLM Plug-In) https://github.com/Vectorial1024/ExpressBusServices_TLM